#command-line-tool #key #simpler #macos #dock #cutler #declarative-config #macos-cli #macos-utilities

 Resources

-Finding the perfect set of defaults can be a bit of a hassle.
-Check out the "macOS defaults" website for a comprehensive list of settings.
+Finding the ideal set of macOS defaults can be challenging.
+Visit the macOS defaults website for a comprehensive list of available settings.

 Contributing